Program Director's Welcome

 The Department of Medicine has approximately 115 full time and 26 part time faculty at the main hospital alone (the Petrie Division), many of whom have joint appointments in more than one division, providing for significant interaction within the department and throughout the institution.

 The Department's total full time, part time and voluntary staff at all sites numbers more than 740 physicians, representing all disciplines of Internal Medicine.
-All faculty members are board certified or eligible, hold faculty appointments at the Albert Einstein College of Medicine and are involved in training residents on inpatient services and in the subspecialty medicine teaching programs.
+All faculty members are board certified or eligible, hold faculty appointments at the Icahn School of Medicine at Mount Sinai and are involved in training residents on inpatient services and in the subspecialty medicine teaching programs.
 Almost 20% of the full-time faculty participates in the ambulatory general medicine teaching program.

 Most of the patients on the 300-bed medical service are admitted through the Emergency Department, which treats more than 60,000 patients annually.
 The patient mix is well balanced and represents the cultural and socioeconomic diversity of Beth Israel's metropolitan location.
 Residents are responsible for and play a major role in the care of all of these patients, including continuity of care between in-patient and ambulatory settings.